Hirofumi Yanagase

-Hirofumi Yanagase is a Japanese politician who is a member of the House of Councillors of Japan.
-He is a representative member of the national proportional representation block.
+Hirofumi Yanagase is a Japanese politician who is a former member of the House of Councillors of Japan.
+He was a representative member of the national proportional representation block.

-Biography
+Career

 In 1997, he graduated from Waseda University.

 In 2004, he served as Official Secretary to Renho.
 In 2007, he was elected to the Ota City Assembly, and later in 2009 to the Tokyo Metropolitan Assembly.